Annual Reports

 • Did the accredited unit (school/program) adopt any significant curricular changes?

-• Total headcount of new enrollees in public health degrees during reporting year
+• Headcount of new enrollees and headcount of total enrollees in public health degrees during reporting year

 • Upload budget table for reporting year